rosenfeld/oojs_assets_enabler/README.md

 Then browse to http://localhost:5000 and start coding your specs in Jasmine.

-Take a look at [this Jasmine enabled Grails sample application](https://github.com/rosenfeld/grails-jasmine).
+Take a look at [this oojs enabled Grails sample application](https://github.com/rosenfeld/grails-oojs).

 Happy coding! :)